dupliaka/scriptbox/firefoxBookmarksGrid/README.md

 ## userChrome.css

-That is a file that FF scans for browser UI configuration during start up.
+That is a file that FF scans for browser UI configuration during startup.

 1. To enable FF to read the configuration from userChrome.css